Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 10. Drinfeld modular curves -- proof of proposition 4

 \vv

 \vv

 {

 {\bf Acknowledgments.} The first author is post-doctoral fellow of the Fund for Scientific Research - Flanders (FWO -Vlaanderen).
 The third author is supported by the TMR-programme of the EU.
-We thank F.\ Herrlich for sending us a copy of his thesis.
-This work was done at the MPIM; the authors are delighted to notice that the emblem of this institution is an icosahedron that goes particularly well with the proposition 2.
+We thank F.\ Herrlich for sending us a copy of \cite{Herrlich:78} and \cite{Herrlich:84}, and for a constructive discussion concerning (7.6).
+This work was done at the MPIM; the authors are delighted to notice that the emblem of this institution is an icosahedron that goes particularly well with proposition 2.}

 \vv

 \vv